-If you don’t own a dog, you may want to stop reading this post now.
+If you don’t own a dog, you may want to skip reading this post now.
 I would not have been able to write a blog post of this nature fourteen years ago before our family got Luca, a lab golden mix.
 Now, I have a better idea of what it is like to live with and care for a dog in an urban environment.

-People’s relationships with their dogs and people on the street is worth not just acknowledging, but actually talking about.
+People’s relationships with their dogs and people on the street is worth not just acknowledging, but actually discussing.
 Dogs often mediate the interactions you encounter or have on the street with other dog owners and walkers (both professionals and owners), delivery folks, joggers, and pedestrians.
 These serendipitous exchanges occur when you walk down a street with your dog, when you go to a dog park, or take your pet on a run.
 Your dog (and others you encounter) may be very well behaved or may be super aggressive only when it comes into contact with some people, but not others.
 It’s hard to tell as you approach someone if your pet has sensed something you haven’t and he will either be smitten or start growling.
 With the exception of a heightened ability to smell, dogs are like people in many ways.

 Walking a dog is not a simple matter.
 During this activity you can encounter an array of situations and consequently decisions that you must make: will you let your dog sniff another dog’s butt, hump them or allow them to be humped, does it play well with other dogs in a dog park or dog run, is it friendly around kids? etc. etc.